spring-projects/spring-retry/README.md

 }
 ```

-For `exceptionExpression`, templated expressions (`#{...}`) are deprecated in favor of simple expression string (`message.contains('this can be retried')`), since Spring Retry 1.2.5.
+Since Spring Retry 1.2.5, for `exceptionExpression`, templated expressions (`#{...}`) are
+deprecated in favor of simple expression strings
+(`message.contains('this can be retried')`).

-Expressions can contain property placeholders such as `#{${max.delay}}` or `#{@exceptionChecker.${retry.method}(#root)}`
+Expressions can contain property placeholders, such as `#{${max.delay}}` or
+`#{@exceptionChecker.${retry.method}(#root)}`.
+The following rules apply:

 - `exceptionExpression` is evaluated against the thrown exception as the `#root` object.
-- `maxAttemptsExpression` and the `@BackOff` expression attributes are evaluated once, during initialization; there is no root object for the evaluation but they can reference other beans in the context.
+- `maxAttemptsExpression` and the `@BackOff` expression attributes are evaluated once,
+during initialization.
+There is no root object for the evaluation but they can reference
+other beans in the context.

 #### Additional Dependencies

-The declarative approach to applying retry handling using the `@Retryable` annotation shown above has an additional
+The declarative approach to applying retry handling by using the `@Retryable` annotation
-runtime dependency on AOP classes that need to be declared in your project.
-If your app is implemented using Spring
+shown earlier has an additional runtime dependency on AOP classes that need to be declared
+in your project.
+If your application is implemented by using Spring Boot, this dependency
-Boot, this dependency is best resolved using the Spring Boot starter for AOP.
-For example, for Gradle, add the following
+is best resolved by using the Spring Boot starter for AOP.
+For example, for Gradle, add
-line to your build.gradle -
+the following line to your build.gradle:
 ```
     runtime('org.springframework.boot:spring-boot-starter-aop')
 ```
-For non-Boot apps, declare a runtime dependency on the latest version of AspectJ's aspectjweaver module.
-For example,
+For non-Boot apps, you need to declare a runtime dependency on the latest version of
-for Gradle, add the following line to your build.gradle -
+AspectJ's `aspectjweaver` module.
+For example, for Gradle, you should add the following
+line  to your `build.gradle` file:
 ```
     runtime('org.aspectj:aspectjweaver:1.8.13')
 ```

 ### XML Configuration

-Here is an example of declarative iteration using Spring AOP to repeat a service call to a method called `remoteCall` (for more detail on how to configure AOP interceptors see the Spring User Guide):
+The following example of declarative iteration uses Spring AOP to repeat a service call to
+a method called `remoteCall`:

 ```xml
 <aop:config>